Cooperative Optimal Output Tracking for Discrete-Time Multiagent Systems: Stabilizing Policy Iteration Frameworks: Conclusion

 \section{Conclusion}

-In this paper, we propose two model-free stabilizing COOT algorithms.
-First, a model-based modified PI algorithm was proposed for solving the stabilizing control gain of the closed-loop system with a prescribed spectral radius upper bound.
-Then, the model-based approach was expanded into two model-free versions, i.e., the off-policy iteration and the off-policy $Q$-learning.
-Moreover, we give a variety of iteration step size selection schemes that can guarantee iteration stability.
-Finally, the proposed algorithms and their corresponding theories are validated by simulation.
+In this paper, two data-driven stabilizing COOT algorithms are proposed.
+First, a model-based SPI framework is proposed for finding stabilizing control policies.
+Then, the model-based approach is extended to two data-driven online learning versions, i.e., Lyapunov-based off-policy SPI and SPI-based $Q$-learning.
+Finally, the proposed algorithms are validated by simulation.

-\begin{IEEEbiography}[{ }] {Dongdong Li} received the B.S. degree in Automation from Anhui University of Science and Technology, Huainan, China, in 2020 and the M.S. degree in Control science and engineering with the College of Information Science and Engineering, Northeastern University, Shenyang, China, in 2023.

-He is currently working toward the Ph.D. degree in control science and engineering from Northeastern University, Shenyang, China.
-His research interests include adaptive control, reinforcement learning and optimal control. \end{IEEEbiography} \begin{IEEEbiography}[{ }] {Jiuxiang Dong} received the B.S. degree in mathematics and applied mathematics, the M.S. degree in applied mathematics from Liaoning Normal University, Dalian, China, in 2001 and 2004, respectively, and the Ph.D. degree in navigation guidance and control from Northeastern University, Shenyang, China, in 2009.

-He is currently a Professor with the College of Information Science and Engineering, Northeastern University.
-His research interests include fuzzy control, robust control and optimal control.
-Prof. Dong is an Associate Editor for \emph{IEEE Transactions on Circuits and Systems II: Express Briefs} and \emph{International Journal of Control, Automation, and Systems}. \end{IEEEbiography}